nyfelix/soundlab/readme.md

 After listening to the first 3 episodes of Brian Funk's () production podcast I got the inspiration to set myself a challenge to write "bad music" and still finish the production workflow.
 Here's the challenge: Pick a genre and write a 30 second jam track every week.
+Here are the details: (ProjectGenereJam.md)

+Things to remember for this experiment:
+* Use a reference track
+* Update the workflow template after each project (protocol each step)
+* Be strict: 1.
+Record, 2.
+Edit, 3.
+Mix
+* Improve the "Monitoring Bus" concept during recording

 ## Infrastructure